 I have a sickness.
 My only real goal in life has been to have a house that had a bedroom for a closet.
 I achieved this goal at the ripe old age of 27.
 My BF at the time put rails and shelves on the wall and every damn thing.
 He then moved in with an 18-year-old.

 At least when he moved out, I was able to move "handbags and shoes" into his now defunct man-cave.
 (Stupidest grossest term EVER.)

-One day a friend of a friend came over, took a look at this two-bedrooms-turned-customclosets extravagance, swooned, (OK, maybe I dreamed that part) and asked me, “Are you a Costume Designer?”
+One day a friend of a friend came over, took a look at this two-bedrooms-turned-custom-closets extravagance, swooned, (maybe I dreamed that part) and asked me, “Are you a costume designer?”
 I thought he was cute and that it sounded like a very glamorous career so I of course immediately lied and said “Why, yes.
 Yes I am.”

-He then he offered me a job as a Costume Designer for a commercial.
+He then he offered me a job as a costume designer for a commercial.
 Are you kidding?
 YO, I GOT THIS!!
-My great-great grandmother was a Costume Designer for the Ringling Brothers Circus so I knew this was my true calling.
+My great-great grandmother was a seamstress for the Ringling Brothers Circus, so I knew this was my true calling.